AyeCode/invoicing/readme.txt

 * Display currency in the "minimum amount" error message - ADDED
 * Use a responsive invoice table - ADDED
 * Ability to use decimal item quantities - ADDED
+* Item not updated when only the description is changed - FIXED

 = 2.0.7 =
 * Incompatibility issues with UX Builder from Flatsome - FIXED